ennono/kleingarten/readme.txt

 == Changelog ==

+= 1.1.6 =
+* UNDER CONSTRUCTION!
+DO NOT USE IN PRODUCTIVE ENVIRONMENT! * *
+* Removed pending users from list of users who liked a post (admin area).
+* Minor bugfixes.

 = 1.1.5 =
 * This version is a programmatically make over: It is a huge enabler in terms of security, stability and performance!
 * Minor bugfixes.